Paying your tuition fees

 Step 2.
-Then, to allow us to locate your payment, make sure you email us with your bank’s name, the amount you paid, date of transfer, your name, and your 6-digit student ID number.
-Send that information to firstname.lastname@example.org.
+To allow us to locate your payment, please make sure you email us with your full name, your 6-digit student ID number, your bank’s name, the amount you paid and the date of transfer.
+Send the information to firstname.lastname@example.org

 Step 3.
 We should receive the payment at least 14 days before enrolment to give us enough time to process it.
 Either print off the online bank transfer confirmation or ask your bank to give you proof of the transaction for your records (and in case we need to see proof that you paid).

 Please do not deposit money at a bank branch directly into the School's account as we won’t be able to trace it.

 Go to our Paying in instalments page to see how to set up instalments.

 Cashiers@soas.ac.uk 020-7074 5030 for queries about banker's drafts and cheques

 Banking@soas.ac.uk 020-7074 5034 for queries about bank transfers and how to send bank transfer details